haraldfianbakken/ocp-we/challenge1/WBD1_Student_Guide.md

 5. How would you secure sensitive information used by the website and APIs?
 Be specific on the Azure Service used, how you would configure it, and how the web or API logic would retrieve its secrets at run time.

-6. What recommendations can you make to help Contoso manage its API inventory as it grows in the future?
+6. What recommendations can you make to help Imperial Cadet Insurance (IcI) manage its API inventory as it grows in the future?
 Are there services in Azure that can provide a proof of concept *API Store* experience now and serve as path to development in the future?

     *Data management*

-1. What tools would you recommend Contoso use to migrate its database?
+1. What tools would you recommend Imperial Cadet Insurance (IcI) use to migrate its database?
 How would you use these?
 Be specific.

 2. What patterns and services would you use to reduce load on the database?
 Implement the scoreboards?
 Be specific on the Azure services used and how the application would take advantage of them.